The Smith normal form of the Q-walk matrix of the Dynkin graph $A_n$: Concluding remarks

-{\bf Acknowledgements.}The authors are grateful to the referees for their careful reading, valuable comments and suggestions.
-Shengyong Pan is partially supported by the Fundamental Research Funds for the Central Universities 2024JBMC001 from Beijing Jiaotong university.
+{\bf Acknowledgements.} The authors are grateful to the referees for their careful reading, valuable comments and suggestions.
+Shengyong Pan is supported by Beijing Natural Science Foundation (1262017,1252011) and the Fundamental Research Funds for the Central Universities of Beijing Jiaotong University (2024JBMC001)

+{\bf Conflicts of interest}\\ The authors declared that they have no conflicts of interest to this work.